scontain/scone_mesh_tutorial/README.md

 ### Troubleshooting

+**Note**: You can run script `run.sh` to set up / update your rust environment and to  install `sconectl` with the help of Rust.
+It will also execute the remaining steps of this tutorial.

+In case you install manually, errors might appear since Rust is not installed or out-of-date.
 If this `cargo` would fail, ensure that

 - you have `Rust` installed on your system. and
 - it is up-to-date (you might get syntax errors if your Rust installation is old).